FransBouma/DocNet/readme.md

 This will display the font-awesome icon for anchor:  @fa-anchor
 ```

+### Tabs
+It's very easy with `Docnet` to add a tab control with one or more tabs to the HTML with a simple set of markdown statements.
+The tab statements are converted into pure CSS3/HTML tabs, based on the work of Joseph Fusco (http://codepen.io/fusco/pen/Wvzjrm)

+To start a Tab control, start with `@tabs` and end the tabs definition with `@endtabs`.
+Between those two statements, which each need to be suffixed with a newline, you define one or more tabs using `@tab` followed by the label text for that tab, followed by a newline.
+End your tab contents with `@end`.

+The following example shows two tabs, one with label 'C#' and one with 'VB.NET':

+    @tabs
+    @tab C#
+    Content 1 2 3
+    ```cs
+    var text = DoTabsBlocks("text");
+    ```
+    @end
+    @tab VB.NET1
+    Content 1 2 3
+    ```vb
+    Dim text = DoTabsBlocks("text")
+    ```
+    Additional text
+    @end
+    @endtabs

 ##Search
 `Docnet` will generate a search_data.json file in the root of the destination folder which is used with the javascript based search.
 It's a simple text search which can locate pages based on the word/sentence specified and will list them in first come first served order.
 For general purposes of locating a general piece of documentation regarding a topic it's good enough.